choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 ## Custom Discovery

-By default the client uses a traditional broadcast discovery and that's the only method we supply, you can though integrate with your own easily.
+By default, the client uses a traditional broadcast discovery, you can though integrate with your own easily.
 Lets read a flat file.

 ```golang
 type FlatFileDiscovery struct {